gpt-engineer-org/gpt-engineer/benchmark/RESULTS.md

 | password_generator | ✅  | ✅    | ✅      |
 | todo_list          | ✅  | ✅    | ✅      |

+## Notes on errors

+Most errors was that it wasn't importing correctly or just executing.
+The code itself was usually not the problem.

 ## 2023-06-21